Link Building Strategies Part 2: Acquiring Future-Proof Links

 4. Blog Commenting

-As I mentioned in my last post, building links from blog comments is another technique that was a fairly genuine practice in the not so distant past, but one that was hit hard by spammers in recent years.
+As I mentioned in my last post, building links from blog comments is another technique that was fairly common in the past, but was hijacked by spammers.
 However, done naturally, with other goals in mind besides just gaining links, it can still bring some value.

 When considering whether to add a link in a comment, first think about whether you would accept the comment on your own blog.
 If the answer is no, then don’t do it!